snapp-more/snapp-more.github.io/co-authorship_policy.md

 ---
 layout: page
 title: CO-AUTHORSHIP POLICY
-subtitle: Sources used NUTNET, Nature, and SNAPP guidelines for publications and authorship
+subtitle: "Sources used: NUTNET, Nature, and SNAPP guidelines for publications and authorship"
 ---

 [Download Co-Authorship Policy](link to pdf)